pedrocarrijo95/MultiCloudInfraAI/(Optional) MultiCloudInfraAI - QuarkusClientServer/README.md

 5. Click **Send**

-You should receive a response indicating that the infrastructure provisioning has started.
+You should receive a response in your MCP Server console logs indicating that the infrastructure provisioning has started.
+Open the MCP Server console to see the terraform logs and debug if some errors occurs !

 The backend will:
 - Parse the request with the LLM